GautieriGiuseppe/Genomics-FamilyTrios/MultiQC_reports/all reports link.md

-# link to visualize each cases report
+# Link to visualize the report of each case

 [case 584]()
 [case 590]()